wrkzcoin/TipBot/teletip_bot_command.md

-bal - Get balance of supported coins register - Register a withdrawn address send - Send from your available balance to your wallet or exchange address through blockchain withdraw - Withdraw your balance to your registered address tip - Tip to Telegram user their username deposit - Get deposited address of a supported coin coininfo - Get coin information such as confirmation depth, mix/max tipping, etc donate - Donate some of your available balance to Bot Owner botbal - Show Bot's balances
+balance - <coin|list> Get balance of supported coins register - <coin_address> Register a withdrawn address send - <amount> <coin name> <address> Send from your available balance to your wallet or exchange address through blockchain tip - <amount> <coin name> <@user> Tip to Telegram user their username deposit - <coin name> Get deposited address of a supported coin coin - <coin name> Get coin information such as confirmation depth, mix/max tipping, etc donate - <amount> <coin name> Donate some of your available balance to Bot Owner